Shruti733/Election_Analysis/README.md

 ## Overview of Project

-In this project, we were working on a election result data-set using Python to automate tasks and conduct data analysis.
+In this project, we were working on an election result data-set using Python to automate tasks and conduct data analysis.
 Python handles large data files and performs complex calculations quickly and helps to access, process, manipulate and store data.

 ### Purpose

-The main purpose of this project was to conduct a election audit on the tabulated results for a US congressional precinct using python to get a summary of the election results.
-Various parameters were calculated to analyse the election
+The main purpose of this project was to conduct an election audit on the tabulated results for a US congressional precinct using python to get a summary of the election results.
+Various parameters were calculated to analyze the election
 results:
 - Total votes
 - Votes cast for each candidate
-- Percentage of votes cast for each canditate
+- Percentage of votes cast for each candidate
-- Winning canditate and winning vote-count
+- Winning candidate and winning vote-count

 ## Election-Audit Results